kimrutherford/microfft-rs/README.md

 // compute the RFFT of the samples let spectrum = microfft::real::rfft_16(&mut samples);
+// since the real-valued coefficient at the Nyquist frequency is packed into the
+// imaginary part of the DC bin, it must be cleared before computing the amplitudes spectrum[0].im = 0.0;

 // the spectrum has a spike at index `signal_freq` let amplitudes: Vec<_> = spectrum.iter().map(|c| c.norm() as u32).collect();